 • Test maintenance included.
 In the complex and resource-intensive software testing process, test maintenance often gets put on the back burner.
 However, test automation scripts need regular maintenance, just like any other software product, to remain stable and continue delivering the anticipated results.
 The best approach to ensuring the success of test automation is to allocate time and resources for maintenance as well.

-How to Create a Test Automation Strategy: Full Strategy Checklist
+How Do You Create a Test Automation Strategy?
+A Full Strategy Checklist

 Whether you are planning a startup or an enterprise test automation strategy, the whole process will be broken down into pretty similar stages.
 These are the steps necessary for developing a solid automation testing strategy.